What could you make for Dad this Father’s Day with Cricut?

 To be honest, this SVG wasn’t ideal for HTV, but with a bit of editing I made it work!
 If you want to make this project yourself, and have some trouble, ask any questions in the comments below and I will get back to you asap.

-Step 2: Mirror All Your Mats
+Mirror All Mats

 Once you have finished customizing the SVG and are happy with it, the next step is to mirror all your mats (always mirror your mats when using heat transfer vinyl).